 (Obviously, replace the voice name with the name of your model.)
 In order for Sonata to recognize the voice as a “Fast” variant, you must include +RT in the folder name.

 Check out Mush42’s Piper fork repo, too if you’re a curious enough nerd.
-If you can contribute, I highly encourage keeping updated with the project through branches in this repo.
+If you can contribute, I highly encourage keeping up with the project through branches in this repo.

 Pre-training steps: How do I create a good dataset?

-A lot of you kind readers have asked for some sort of steps list on how to create a good dataset for pre-training.
+A lot of you kind readers have asked for some steps on how to create a good dataset for pre-training.
 This is the step before you load the notebook.
 You will need Whisper installed.
-There are Many Git repos of Whisper for Windows and this links to a standalone one.
+There are many Git repos of Whisper for Windows , and this links to a standalone one.
 If you use the large-V2 model, you will have better results, although the model itself can be a few gigabytes to download and store.
 The Medium model may do OK on transcribing, but I have noticed it struggle with unclear (or non-native) English speakers.

 - Steps for getting this done:

 - Create your dataset.
-Whether human or robot, you need good quality of recordings.
-You don’t need to splice these yourself since Whisper will help us, but you need a way to have at least 1 to 2 hours of good data, more if possible.
-Fine-tuning should be doable on 1 single hour of audio to where you get a fairly close matching voice.
+Whether human or robot, you need good-quality recordings.
+You don’t need to splice these yourself since Whisper will help us, but you need at least 1 to 2 hours of good data, more if possible.
+Fine-tuning should be doable on a single hour of audio to get a fairly close matching voice.

 whisper-faster XXX.mp3 --model large-v2 --output_format vtt --output_dir .

-This will save a VTT file with the results within the directory you were in when running the command.
+This will save a VTT file with the results in the directory you were in when running the command.
 Replace XXX.mp3 with the path or source of your file.
-If you were running Whisper from a local repo, beware that it will place the transcript into that folder for you. - Now we get to the fun part: Splitting.
-For now, I have created a BASH splitting script which will soon move to Git I’m sure which will do the hard work of reading that VTT file for you and the MP3, then splitting it into files prefixed with the word “data” and a number.
+If you were running Whisper from a local repo, be aware that it will place the transcript into that folder for you. - Now we get to the fun part: splitting.
+For now, I have created a BASH splitting script which will soon move to Git I’m sure that will do the hard work of reading that VTT file for you and the MP3, then splitting it into files prefixed with the word “data” and a number.
 Here’s your syntax for this command:

 ./split_audio.sh xxx.mp3 xxx.vtt xxx